- Learn

 Technology can make processes more efficient and streamlined.
 But, at the same time, technology can alter your colleagues' roles.
 For example, your colleagues will no longer work in silos and will constantly collaborate for knowledge sharing.

 Digital transformation challenges your business frameworks and touches every aspect of your personal and professional lives.
-With changing technology, the workplace culture will recast itself.
+As technology changes, the workplace culture will recast itself.
 However, people are naturally averse to significant changes, which is an exciting challenge.

 The modernity of digital transformation needs a space where your company and colleagues can take risks, experiment, and embrace failures.

-It would be best to build a culture of experimentation, and giving safe space to take risks is part of a sea change.
-Therefore, companies must proactively instill a digital culture by starting in a small but significant manner.
-For example, your colleagues' simple tools to handle tasks must be added to your digital readiness checklist as the first step to introducing technology as part of all daily work.
+Building a culture of experimentation and giving safe space to take risks is part of a sea change.
+Therefore, companies must proactively instil a digital culture by starting small but significantly.
+For example, your colleagues' simple tools for handling tasks must be added to your digital readiness checklist as the first step to introducing technology into all daily work.

 The lack of digital-savvy leaders